 If there is an athletic shoe manufacturer that seems to make shoes that fit you well, I would look to see if they make a “trail running” model, and try that.
 If there is no manufacturer that you are more inclined, you might see what shoes are recommended by the wet foot test at runners world ltd and/or check out the descriptions and reviews on running warehouse.
 The following are some of the popular manufacturers that I have had reasonable luck with.
 Note: the models listed in the next section are likely out of date.
 I have found shoes that work really well for me, so I typically am not following shoes too closely anymore:

 - Inov-8: Inov-8 was one of the first companies to make minimalist shoes for the outdoors.
 They developed a significant cult following popular among fell runners, ultra-runners, ultralight backpackers, and with some adventure racers.
-Inov-8 shoes tend to be very light weight, have very aggressive soles which are very flexible.
 Their lightest shoes are about as close as you can get to going barefoot while having something on your feet.
 One really nice thing about Inov-8 is that they have committed not to make gratuitous changes to models, and will keep making old models until it is no longer economically feasible.
 I think the TerraUltra G270 is one of the best shoes they have made.

 - Montrail: Velocity line on trail runners seems quite popular with the light weight backpacking community.
 In particular, the Hardrock and Vitesse models.
 Montrail tends to have a more generous toe box than many other manufacturers.
 In the past year Montrail seems to be losing their way makes shoes which doesn’t seem to compare favorability to previous years designs.